Stabilizing a Queue Subject to Action-Dependent Server Performance: Introduction

 \subsection{Preview of Results}

-The following are our main results and their correspondence with Problems~P-i) and~P-ii).
+The following are our main results (presented in Section~\ref{sec:Mainresults}) and their correspondence with Problems~P-i) and~P-ii).

-\begin{itemize} \item[R-i)] In Theorem~\ref{thm:necessity}, we show that the supremum mentioned in P-i) can be achieved by some function whose domain is the {\em finite} set of action-dependent states.
+\ R-i) In Theorem~\ref{thm:necessity}, we show that the supremum mentioned in P-i) can be computed by maximizing a function whose domain is the {\em finite} set of activity states.
 The fact that such a quantity can be determined by a finite search is not evident because the queue size is unbounded.

-\item[R-ii)] As we state in Theorem~\ref{thm:sufficiency}, given a server, there is a threshold policy that stabilizes the queue for any stabilizable arrival rate.
-The threshold policy assigns a new task only when the server is available, the queue is not empty, and the action-dependent state is less than a threshold chosen to be the value (found by a {\em finite} search) at which the maximum referred to in R-i) is attained.
-This is our answer to Problem P-ii). \end{itemize}
+\ R-ii) As we state in Theorem~\ref{thm:sufficiency}, given a server, there is a threshold policy that stabilizes the queue for any stabilizable arrival rate.
+The threshold policy assigns a new task only when the server is available, the queue is not empty, and the activity state is less than a threshold chosen to be the value (found by a {\em finite} search) at which the maximum referred to in R-i) is attained.
+This is our answer to Problem P-ii).

-From this discussion we conclude that, to the extent that the stability of the system is concerned, we can focus solely on threshold policies outlined in R-ii).
-We emphasize the fact that, as we discuss in Remark~\ref{rem:results} of Section \ref{sec:Mainresults}, Theorem~\ref{thm:sufficiency} is valid even when the performance of the server is not monotonic with respect to the action-dependent state.
+From this discussion we conclude that, to the extent that the stability of the system is concerned, we can focus solely on the threshold policies outlined in R-ii).
+It is also important to observe that, as we discuss in Remark~\ref{rem:results} of Section \ref{sec:Mainresults}, Theorem~\ref{thm:sufficiency} is valid even when the performance of the server is not monotonic with respect to the activity state.